Rosa Barba: "The interesting thing about machines—and algorithms too—is that you can never exactly tame them"

 I am interested to learn from the scientific community and introduce the element of play into our encounters.
 Play here does not indicate a game with rules, but instead functions in a more philosophical sense, suggesting a ludic mentality and quality which will help to lead us to a new mental space - with new shades of meaning and experience.

-Interview by Ana Prendes, content manager at Arts at CERN.
+Interview by Ana Prendes, Communications and Content Producer at Arts at CERN.